 What is a degree apprenticeship

-You’ll gain a university degree qualification – or Master's depending on your chosen course – and earn a salary whilst doing it.
+Many apprenticeships offer the opportunity to gain a higher education qualification – usually a Bachelor's or Master's depending on your chosen course – and on most apprenticeships you will earn a salary whilst doing it.

 Degree apprenticeships at UWE Bristol